Code-Institute-Submissions/https-github.com-MSierag-spincycle/README.md

 I used Google Lighthouse to audit the site's performance, accessibility, use of best practices and search engine optimization.

 Testing resulted in the following [score](https://github.com/MSierag/SiteStorage/blob/main/static/images/lighthouse.png?raw=true):
--   Performance: 99%
+-   Performance: 85%
--   Accessibility: 92%
+-   Accessibility: 74%
 -   Best Practices: 87%
 -   SEO: 91%

-The 87% in Best Practices was due to the deployed Heroku site not being secured ( http:// instead of https:// ).
-This unfortunately is beyond my control and is therefore left as it is.
+The Performance score was negatively impacted by AWS and Stripe cache policies.
+The Accessibility score of 74% was among other things caused by the non-sequential use of headers on the Welcome Page.
+The text on the Shop Now button is larger than the text in the Free delivery banner.
+Also, some icons which are used as buttons are not explicitly declared as such in the HTML.
+The 87% in Best Practices was due to browser errors logged to the console caused by Stripe.

 ### Responsiveness testing